Kinetics of hydrodynamic pions in chiral perturbation theory

 Indeed in this regime, classical kinetics with massive particles is appropriate and the transport computations are conceptually straightforward, either solving the Boltzmann-Uehling-Uhlenbeck equation or via the Green-Kubo approach.

 In this work we will consider the small mass limit, requiring that the mass is smaller than the collision rate, $\lambdabar \gg \ell_{\rm mfp}$\, or \, $m \ll T (T/f)^4$.
 Taking the small mass limit does not invalidate $\chi$PT of course, and one can still use the chiral Lagrangian in a microscopic analysis of the kinetics~\cite{Gerber:1988tt}.
 However, having $\lambdabar/\ell_{\rm mfp} \gg 1$ leads to a rich interplay of scales; infrared divergences are not simply cut off by the pion mass, and an interesting resummation is required to determine the damping rates of soft pions.
 This resummation was been anticipated by Smilga, who estimated the damping rate at leading log in $T/f$~\cite{Smilga:1996cm}.
-However, a detailed analysis of the kinetics of the soft pions fields (which is required to find the coefficient under the log) has never been given.
+However, a detailed analysis of the kinetics of the soft pion fields (which is required to find the coefficient under the log) has never been given.